Time 1 week, 2017,

-People take screenshots to remember a song or an event, to gather inspiration, or just to send them to friends.
-Intentions to take screenshots vary, but they always end up in the same place - the photos folder (iOS until early 2019).
+People take screenshots to remember a song or an event, to gather inspiration, or just to simply send them to friends.
+Intentions vary, but screenshots always end up in the same place, namely in the photo folder (iOS until early 2019).
+As a result, the user is obliged to leave the current action in order to achieve the intended goal.

 Seeing where the person's hand is when taking screenshots was very insightful for the further process.